bberka/Modmail.NET/docs/README.md

 - Check and show message when an invalid emoji is provided to Ticket Type or convert it to a emoji selector
 - Check attack handling methods and let bot create a preview of images instead of connecting links

-# Known Bugs
-- When user spams messages or sends messages really fast.
-Messages is not handled by send order.
-There is no queue.
-Also this causes system busy message when user first creating ticket with first message.

 # Contributing
 Create a pull request by using semantic commits and proper explanation